 alternative cinemas to enjoy this autumn

 Want something a little bit different from your cinema?
-We’ve got some alternatives for you right here, from movies on the beach to drive-ins and socially distanced cult screenings.
+We’ve got some alternatives for you right here, from intimate candle-lit films to drive-ins and socially distanced cult screenings.

 White Wall Cinema